 Choose a container in proportion to the plant, and by re-potting, every couple of years eventually move up to a pot suitable for the plant's requirements.
 Put a good layer of crocks in the bottom, about 2 inches (5 cm), to aid with drainage.
 Pot up in ericaceous compost and raise the pot off the ground on pot feet, a couple of bricks or stones.
 This ensures that the water runs clear away from the container and doesn't block the drainage hole with silt.
 It will be more susceptible to drying out so keep an eye on the watering.
 A lack of nutrients can also be a problem so make sure you feed in spring.

 Leaf spot is a fungus which can be a problem in a wet spring.
 Spray with a fungicide to control the spread.
 There is no non-chemical solution.

 Phytophthara ramorum is a particularly vicious fungus which attacks the roots and is responsible for Sudden Oak Death.
 The first sign is a wilting plant which is not dry or sat in saturated soil.
 There is no control.
 Dig the plant up and either burn it or put it in the grey refuse bin.
 Don't compost it or put it in the green waste bin as this will only spread the disease.

-Pieris Lacebug is a winged insect which causes the leaves to be pale and mottled on the upper surface, eventually leading to a bleached appearance later on in summer.
+Pieris Lacebug is a winged insect that causes the leaves to be pale and mottled on the upper surface, eventually leading to a bleached appearance later on in summer.
 The insects can be seen on the underside of the leaf.
 There is no non-chemical control.
 Spray with insecticide in early summer.
-Be careful about spraying other flowering plants as you will also kill bees, pollinators and any other beneficial insects.
+Be careful about spraying other flowering plants as you will also kill bees, pollinators, and any other beneficial insects.